What Is a Bias Blind Spot?

 Unable to see the other car, you made a driving maneuver that easily could have ended in a traffic accident.

-This blind spot for your own biases can lead to faulty or distorted thinking, which can lead to poor decision-making.
-Sometimes the consequences of this flawed thinking may be relatively minor, but in other situations, it can lead to regrettable outcomes.
+This blind spot for your biases can lead to faulty or distorted thinking, leading to poor decision-making.
+Sometimes the consequences of this flawed thinking may be relatively minor, but it can lead to regrettable outcomes in other situations.

 How Common Is the Bias Blind Spot?

-Interestingly, people often believe that they are less likely to be biased than their peers.
-According to a study published in the journal Management Science, nearly all people experience the blind spot bias.
+Interestingly, people often believe they are less likely to be biased than their peers.
+According to a study published in the journal Management Science, nearly all people experience blind spot bias.

 What Causes the Bias Blind Spot?